stakater/grafana-cloud-ansible-operator/README.md

     *Centralized Secret Management:*
     The operator centrally manages the `alertmanager-main-generated` secret for each Spoke cluster.
     Through the `Syncset`, it disseminates the updated secret configurations, ensuring each Spoke cluster's Alertmanager can successfully forward alerts to Grafana On Call.

+    *Forwarding alerts to Slack*
+    Fetch Slack Info and Configure Slack, details how the operator additionally configures Grafana OnCall to send alerts directly to a specified Slack channel for enhanced incident awareness and response.
+    *Note: This feature utilizes [slack-operator](https://github.com/stakater/slack-operator) which is another one of our open source projects.
+Please head over there to find detailed information on that operator.*

 - **B. Standalone Cluster Model**